Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Using AI for copywriting — what you need to know

-ChatGPT and large language models (LLMs) are revolutionary, but there are some important caveats to bear in mind:
+ChatGPT and large language models (LLMs) are revolutionary, but there are some important caveats to keep in mind when using them for copywriting:

-• Search engine reactions: Large-scale analysis of search results suggests that uploading massive volumes of AI content in a short period can hurt your rankings.
+• Search engine reactions: Large-scale analyses of search results suggest that publishing massive volumes of low-value AI-generated content in a short period can hurt your rankings.

-• Misinformation: Don’t rely on AI tools to answer questions accurately.
+• Misinformation: Don’t rely on AI tools to answer questions accurately every time.
 AI can “hallucinate,” meaning it makes things up or over-extrapolates.
 Always have someone from your marketing team fact-check everything before publishing.

 • Overused language and structure: LLMs often produce robotic-sounding content, lean heavily on em dashes and bullet points, and overuse buzzwords like “elevate” and “utilize” or tired phrases like “In the ever-evolving world of CNC machinery.”

-Experts also recommend some best practices when using these tools for copywriting.
+Experts also recommend several best practices when using these tools for copywriting.

-• Provide detailed prompts: Karen Spinner, founder of Good Bloggy, says companies should treat AI like a freelancer.
+• Provide detailed prompts: Content strategy expert Karen Spinner says companies should treat AI like a freelancer.
 “Your prompt should be detailed and describe your audience, objectives, storyline, etc.,” Spinner advised.
 “You might also include background info or relevant links if the AI tool you’re using can search the web.”
 Thakkar agrees that AI needs direction, noting that “AI can get you 70 percent there, but that last 30 percent is where the conversion lives.”

 FYIDid you know